What can be built in the Green Belt?

 (e) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.

-Consequently, there are only a few development typologies that can be built in the Greenbelt.
-These are also set out within the NPPF para 149-150:
+Consequently, there are only a few development types that can be built in the Greenbelt.
+These are also set out within the NPPF:

 buildings for agriculture and forestry;